Of all the health and wellness crazes around at the moment, the trend for toting a reusable water bottle may be one of the most beneficial.

 Furthermore, as water makes up a quarter of each hair strand, it this is depleted, the hair can become dry and brittle, making it look dull and prone to breakage.
 This is where the hair snaps along the shaft, leaving it looking thin and frazzled.

-Once normal, optimal hydration has been re-established, hair shedding should subside naturally, though at Belgravia specialists do offer personalised hair loss treatment courses to help accelerate this process.
+Once normal, optimal hydration has been re-established, hair shedding should subside naturally, though certain treatments may help accelerate this process.
 In cases of hair breakage, a good trim and some TLC in the form of intensive conditioning treatments can help the hair to look healthier.
 In each instance it is also wise to establish good nutrition to boost hair health from the inside.
 Whilst unintended to replace a balanced diet, highly-targeted hair supplements, such as Belgravia’s exclusive one-a-day Hair Vitalics, can be taken to help support this approach.